 Women’s Center & Shelter provides Emergency Shelter for women and children (including boys up to age 17) who are fleeing abusive relationships.
 Women and children can be admitted into 24-hours a day by calling our Hotline and discussing their situation with one of our trained Advocates.

-Shelter services are designed to meet the basic needs of victims and their children, offering clothing, toiletries, as well as offering support for any specialized needs.
-While staying in the Emergency Shelter, our Advocates provide safety planning education, emotional support, crisis intervention and goal planning to help victims begin to rebuild their lives.
+Shelter services are designed to meet the basic needs of survivors and their children, offering clothing, toiletries, as well as offering support for any specialized needs.
+While staying in the Emergency Shelter, our Advocates provide safety planning education, emotional support, crisis intervention, and goal planning to help survivors begin to rebuild their lives.

 Creating a Safe Place for Survivors of Domestic Abuse

 Maintaining the privacy and safety of each resident is one of the cornerstones of Women’s Center & Shelter.
 We strive to create a safe haven for survivors of intimate partner violence, and help them continue that safety as they transition into their new lives.
 Our Advocates help residents apply and search for transitional, subsidized and fair market rate housing.
 Advocates also assist with relocation out of the county and the state when necessary.

 Additional on-site supportive services include: